 The Dellschau notebooks are commonly seen as a work of fiction, an invented world similar to the fever dreams of Adolf Wölfli.
-But in 1897, nearly 30 years after Dellschau’s time with the Aero Club, an airship is sighted near five cities across Texas and Louisiana.
-On April 28, the Galveston Daily News ran the headline “Airship Inventor Wilson.” — a second hand interview with Hiram Wilson, the nephew of the Aero Club’s Tosh Wilson.
+But in 1897, nearly 30 years after Dellschau’s time with the Aero Club, an airship was sighted near five cities across Texas and Louisiana.
+On April 28, the Galveston Daily News ran the headline “Airship Inventor Wilson"—an interview with Hiram Wilson, the nephew of the Aero Club’s Tosh Wilson.

 Got questions, comments or corrections about Charles Dellschau?
-Join the conversation in the Obelisk chat room, and if you enjoy content like this, consider becoming a member to unlock exclusive essays, downloadables, and discounts at the Obelisk Store.
+Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.